HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 <p></p>

-### SMART Health Links Receiving Application processes a SMART Health Link
+### SMART Health Links Receiving Application Processes a SMART Health Link

 The SMART Health Links Receiving Application can process a SMART Health Link using the following steps.